sashatumko/SimpleRestAPI/README.md

 $ java -jar target/restapi-0.0.1-SNAPSHOT.jar
 ```

-In order for this to work you must have Apache Maven installed,
+In order for this to work you must have Apache Maven and H2 installed.
-so I've also included the executable in the target directory.
+I've included the executable in the target directory which can be ran directly.
-The server runs on `localhost:8080`
-You also need to have H2 installed.
-The H2 console can be accessed
-at `localhost:8080/h2` with JDBC URL `jdbc:h2:mem:products`, username `centric` and no password.
+The server runs on `localhost:8080`.
+The H2 console can be accessed at `localhost:8080/h2` with JDBC URL `jdbc:h2:mem:products`, username `centric` and no password.

 ### API